TiagoOlivoto/metan/cran-comments.md

 * Thank you for the suggestion!
 In this version I have included "verbose" argument that allows supressing messages to the console in the following functions.
    * `corr_ss()`
    * `find_outliers()`
 * For all functions that write information message to the console the argument `verbose = FALSE` may be used to easily suppress those messages.

-Thank you!
+## Other questions and minor changes
+In this version I have made some minore changes, such as incrementing version number and adding "CONTRIBUTIN.md", "ISSUE_TEMPLATE.md" and "SUPPORT.md" to .github folder.

 I have a vignette that I want to build it when the package is installed but when I run `devtools::check()` the files in inst/doc are deleted.
 How should I proceed in this case?

-Thank for your time in reviewing my R package
+Thank for your time in helping me with this submission.

 Best Regards